 Any picture can improve a thousand times just by correctly adjusting the colors.
 There is usually more than one tool that can help you modify the color information of an image (colors, curves, levels…) and for best results, a basic understanding of the histogram is required.
 There really is no golden rule for this since each photo is a different world and color preferences are a very subjective matter, but if I had to give you one advise it would be to try to make the colors of the picture look as close to reality as possible.
 After all, your pictures should reflect what you saw and felt when you took them so use these tools to correct the interpretation that your camera made.

 As you can probably tell by now, post-processing takes a big portion of a photographer’s time, some can spend hours processing each of their pictures.
 That is why many professional and amateur photographers prefer to outsource the post-processing part of their workflow to get the best results possible without wasting any time on it.
-If you are interested in improving your pictures but you have no time to learn how to or you are not confident that you will do a good job there are online services like PixGetUp – budget photo processing where you can get professional results for just $0.19 per picture.

 What about you, do you use any other post-processing tool that I haven’t mentioned?
 Do you shoot in JPG and you like it?